Immigration Advising

 • Proof of means of financial support, which could be bank statements, letter of sponsorship, etc.

-• Optional Documents:
+• Optional documents:

 • Letter of Explanation (client information): Include this if there are any issues you would like to clarify or that may be useful to the officer in assessing your application.